-Painfully bad but I suppose audiencs then were not so hard to please
+Painfully bad but I suppose audiences then were easier to please

 Perhaps the ten-year-olds enjoyed it

 Made by M&A Alexander productions and released by Beacon (yes, I know, I said, “Who?” too), it must have been churned out in three days, and it has the clunkiest writing and most amateur acting I have seen in a Western for quite some time.
 To give you an idea, it makes those John Wayne Monogram pictures of the 1930s look like art films.
 The plot is laughable, with a masked pantomime villain peering in through the window periodically and all but going “Heh, heh, heh.”
 And if you don’t guess who the villain is before the end then you are certainly intellectually challenged.
 True, the average age of the audience was probably ten, but not one of the infant watchers would have had the slightest difficulty in divining who the culpable schemer was.

 It’s far too talky, and like a bad play depends on characters endlessly entering and exiting various rather shaky scenery doors.
 Hollywood was famous for ignoring all ethnic minorities and when they did appear at all, they are, as in this case, offensive stereotypes.
 Here we have a larcenous Chinese cook (Chinese people were only ever cooks or laundrymen), played, naturally, by a white man (Louis Vincenot) with make-up slanty eyes and protruding false teeth.
 Even in 1972, when TV screened Kung Fu and needed a hero, they had Bruce Lee on the set as advisor but Warners couldn’t bring themselves to cast him as the lead.
 David Carradine was safe because he was a Carradine and, well, white.
 Anyway, this Chinese cook spends his time poisoning a dog and rifling through his master’s desk drawers.